accesscode-2-1/unit-0/lessons/week-2/2015-03-19_classes-part-2.md

 - To become comfortable reading API documentation.

 # Hangman.java
-Many students looked at the code rather than the API documentation.
+Many students looked at the source code for `SecretWord` and `Drawing` before reading the API documentation.
 This is fine so long as you *used the API correctly*.
 Some questions such as...
 - "What does `private` mean?"
 - "How do I use `wordToHash`?"
 - "What's this `HashMap`?"

 ...were asked because students were trying to figure out *how* `SecretWord` worked rather than what to do with it.
-This isn't bad, but sometimes it can be distracting or confusing.

 # Review
 - Correction: I said, "Everything is an object," and this is not true.
-We'll talk about why later.
+We'll talk about this later.
-- *Definition:* *class* is a blueprint for creating objects.
+- *Definition:* A *class* is a blueprint for creating objects.
 - *Definition:* An *object* is an instance of a class.
 - We can create an instance using the `new` keyword, e.g. `String s = new String("Hi");`.
 - We can call an object's methods using the *dot-notation*, e.g. `s.charAt(0);`.

 # Person.java

 Today, we'll be working with a small class, `Person.java`.
-Please [download](https://github.com/accesscode-2-1/unit-0/blob/master/in-class%20exercise%20solutions/AskingQuestions.java) it from GitHub.
+Please [download](https://github.com/accesscode-2-1/unit-0/blob/master/in-class%20exercise%20solutions/Person.java) it from GitHub.

 # Terminology